Sebastien Lefresne Correspondence

 Biographical / Historical

 French colonialism on the island of Hispaniola dates back to the mid-seventeenth century.
-The colony succeeded with little conflict until the 1790’s when the ideals of the French Revolution inspired the free men of color in Saint-Domingue to rebel, inciting the slave revolt led by Toussaint Louverture that began the Haitian Revolution.
-At this time, the Napoleonic Wars began in Europe and its effects were felt as far as Saint-Domingue.
+The colony succeeded with little conflict until the 1790’s when the ideals of the French Revolution inspired the free men of color in Saint-Domingue to rebel, inciting the slave revolt led by Haitian commander Toussaint Louverture that began the Haitian Revolution.
+During this time, the Napoleonic Wars were also underway in Europe, and its effects were felt as far as Saint-Domingue.

 Extent